Brainyranger/CELL/README.md

 ---

 ## Objective
+- Deploy a 5G Network: Set up a fully operational 5G network using OpenAirInterface (OAI) and Kubernetes, with the network functions running as containerized microservices.

-- Utilize the KPM service model within FlexRIC to monitor and observe different KPM metrics.
+- Utilize the KPM Service Model: Leverage the Key Performance Measurement (KPM) service model in FlexRIC to collect real-time Downlink (DL) throughput data from the Radio Access Network (RAN).

-- Execute multiple experiments and create a dataset with the corresponding metrics.
+- Develop an xApp: Create and deploy an xApp capable of processing the provided DL throughput data and extracting predictive features.

+- Integrate Machine Learning: Implement a machine learning-based time-series model (e.g., LSTM, ARIMA) to forecast future DL throughput based on historical patterns.

+- Utilize Provided Dataset: Work exclusively with the provided dataset.csv for training and testing the machine learning model, ensuring consistent and standardized evaluation.

 ---